stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 ### Integration

-We first temporarily bodge the cubemap loader method to create and output the image array:
+To generate the persistent image array we first temporarily bodge the cubemap loader method to create and output the image array from the separate images:

 ```java
 ImageData[] images = new ImageData[6];